Situation before reforms under the Employment Rights Act 2025

 Reasonable notice for shifts

-It is expected that from 2027, employers will be required to give reasonable notice of shifts and shift changes to workers on zero or minimum hours contracts, workers with no set working pattern and workers who are offered shifts outside their set working pattern.
+It is expected that from 2027, employers will be required to give reasonable notice of shifts and shift changes to workers on zero or low hours contracts, workers with no set working pattern and workers who are offered shifts outside their set working pattern.
 This includes changes to start and end times of shifts.

 It will be possible for a collective agreement to disapply the right to reasonable notice for shifts and changes to shifts.